Stationary Heterogeneous-Agent Models in Continuous Time: Household problem

 Let $(\Omega,\sF,\F,\P)$ be a complete filtered probability space supporting the stationary Markov chain $(z_t)_{t\geq0}$.
 We assume that $\F=(\sF_t)_{t\ge0}$ satisfies the usual conditions with respect to $(\sF,\P)$.
 One may for example complete the right-continuous natural filtration $\sF^\circ_t$ of $(z_t)_{t\ge0}$ with $(\sF,\P)$-null sets $\cN$ and let $\sF_t := \sigma(\sF^\circ_t\cup\cN)$.

-For an initial condition $(a,z)\in\sX$ and a positive process $\boldsymbol{c}=(c_t)_{t\ge0}$ define the controlled wealth process $\ba = \ba^{a,z,\bc} = (a^{a,z,\bc}_t)_{t\ge0}$ by
+For an initial condition $(a,z)\in\sX$ and a positive process $(c_t)_{t\ge0}$, define the controlled wealth process $\ba = \ba^{a,z,\bc} = (a^{a,z,\bc}_t)_{t\ge0}$ by

-We define the household's lifetime utility by \be J(a,z,\bc) := \E_{a,z}\left[\int_0^\infty e^{-\rho t}u(c_t)\,\d t\right],\qquad (a,z)\in\sX. \ee
+We define the household's lifetime utility by \be J(a,z,\bc) := \E_{a,z}\left[\int_0^\infty \! e^{-\rho t}u(c_t)\,\d t\right],\qquad (a,z)\in\sX. \ee

 \begin{Def}[Admissibility and optimality of controls] {\rm \begin{enumerate}[(i)] \item A progressively measurable stochastic process $\bc=(c_t)_{t\geq0}:\Omega\times[0,\infty)\mapsto(0,\infty)$ is an \emph{admissible control} or \emph{admissible consumption process} for the initial condition $(a,z)\in\sX$ if it is locally integrable in time, almost surely, and the corresponding controlled wealth process $ (a^{a,z,\bc}_t)_{t\ge0}$ satisfies $a^{a,z,\bc}_t\geq \underline{a}$ for all $t\geq0$ almost surely.
 The set of admissible open-loop controls for the initial condition $(a,z)$ is denoted by $\sC(a,z)$.
-A control $\bc^*\in\sC(a,z)$ is an \emph{optimal control starting from $(a,z)$} if it maximizes \eqref{eq:hh-problem-lifetime-utility} over $\sC(a,z)$. \item A function $c:\sX\mapsto (0,\infty)$ is an \emph{admissible consumption policy} if $c(\cdot,z)$ is Lebesgue a.e.\ continuous, for every $z\in\cZ$, and the random ordinary differential equation
+A control $\bc^*\in\sC(a,z)$ is an \emph{optimal control starting from $(a,z)$} if it maximizes \eqref{eq:hh-problem-lifetime-utility} over $\sC(a,z)$. \item A continuous function $c:\sX\mapsto (0,\infty)$ is an \emph{admissible consumption policy} if the random ordinary differential equation

 has an almost surely unique solution in the sense of Carath\'eodory for any initial condition $(a,z)\in\sX$ that stays above $\underline{a}$ for all $t\geq0$ a.s.
 The set of admissible closed-loop controls is denoted by $\sC_{\mathrm{cl}}$.
 A function $c^*\in\sC_{\mathrm{cl}}$ is an \emph{optimal feedback control} if, for any initial condition $(a,z)\in\sX$, the open-loop control $c^*_t:=c^*(a^{a,z,c^*}_t\!\!,z_t)$, $t\ge0$, maximizes \eqref{eq:hh-problem-lifetime-utility} . \end{enumerate} } \end{Def}